 Scoring Information and Rubric

-The blog post is worth a total of 20 points.
+The discussion post is worth a total of 20 points.
 The comment is worth an additional 5 points.

 |states name of country and includes numerical data (with units!) for energy consumption in US and chosen country||5|